cpcwood/oystercard/README.md

 require './lib/oystercard.rb'
 require './lib/station.rb'
 ```
-Alternativly run the example script or *rspec* to see the test documentation.
+Alternatively, run *rspec* to see the test documentation or the example script to see an overview of the program functionality.

 ### Customer Requirements